oracle/terraform-provider-oci/website/docs/r/data_safe_target_database.html.markdown

 	* `instance_id` - The OCID of the compute instance on which the database is running.
 	* `ip_addresses` - The list of database host IP Addresses.
 Fully qualified domain names can be used if connectionType is 'ONPREM_CONNECTOR'.
 	* `listener_port` - The port number of the database listener.
+	* `pluggable_database_id` - The OCID of the pluggable database registered as a target database in Data Safe.
 	* `service_name` - The service name of the database registered as target database.
 	* `vm_cluster_id` - The OCID of the VM cluster in which the database is running.
 * `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm) Example: `{"Operations.CostCenter": "42"}`